 Musical Works and Academic Publication

-Dr Osinigwe is indeed a phenomenal composer cum arranger and a prolific writer.
-He has several academic publications and number of musical compositions and arrangements to his credit.
+Dr Osinigwe is indeed a phenomenal music scholar, composer cum arranger, and a prolific writer.
+In fact, he has several academic publications and number of musical compositions and arrangements to his credit.
 He also has a vast collection of self-composed hymns and chants.
-Above all, Dr. Osinigwe is a musician whose musical compositions and arrangements exhibit elements of African music in performance and teaching.
-In fact, he remained a strong advocate for the development and re-enactment of African/Nigerian classical music in all its ramifications (indigenous, religious, popular genre).
-His musical works speak volumes for this.
+Above all, Chinedum Osinigwe (PhD) is a musician whose musical compositions and arrangements exhibit elements of African music in performance and teaching.
+In truth, he remained a strong advocate for the development and re-enactment of African/Nigerian classical music in all its ramifications (indigenous, religious, and popular genre).
+And obviously, his musical works speak volumes for this.

-Below are Some of his Native Airs (Sacred and Secular) listed:
+To mention a few, listed below are some of his Native Airs (Sacred and Secular) works:

 - Atul’egwu Onye’zi-omume (an Igbo sacred anthem)